 - Falcon OverWatch

-Hello, and welcome to this video where we’re going to show you how Falcon Host, CrowdStrike’s next generation endpoint protection solution, protects you against run ransomware.
-We’re going to see how Falcon Host uses multiple complementary methods such as machine learning and indicators of attacks to block ransomware.
-And finally, we’ll see how Falcon Host blocks ransomware that does not even make use of executables, but runs straight into memory.
+Hello, and welcome to this video where we’re going to show you how Falcon, CrowdStrike’s next generation endpoint protection solution, protects you against run ransomware.
+We’re going to see how Falcon uses multiple complementary methods such as machine learning and indicators of attacks to block ransomware.
+And finally, we’ll see how Falcon blocks ransomware that does not even make use of executables, but runs straight into memory.

 Now let’s execute another sample.
 You can see that it’s run, but nothing happened.
 No file seems to have been encrypted.